 For Arrivals Starting March 18th 2022

 There’s nothing to know.
 Travel is like how it was before the global pandemic.
 Buy a ticket, flash a passport and hop on a plane.
 The UK won’t require proof of vaccination either.

 UK Passenger Locator Form (PLF)

-Now that testing is being dropped for all fully vaccinated arrivals starting on February 11th, the Passenger Locator Form is the last “restriction” left to deal with until March 18th.
+Now that testing has been dropped for all fully vaccinated arrivals, the Passenger Locator Form is the last “restriction” left to deal with until March 18th.
 From the 18th, that requirement disappears.
 No forms at all.

 The passenger locator form is semi pedantic, and should take around 5 minutes per person to complete.
 Sadly, each adult over 18 must complete their own, but kids can be added to one of the adult forms, with relative ease.